dphansti/mango/README.rst

 ALL STAGES
 ~~~~~~~~~~

+``argsfile``
+ The full path to a file containing any of the following parameters.
+See above for example.

 ``stages``
  stages of the pipeline to execute.  stage can be either a single stage (e.g 1 or a range of stagnes e.g 1:5). default = 1:5